shaze/amytree/README.md

 This code does Y-haplogroup assigmment and has some utilities for analysing and viewing the results.

 I started with AMY-TREE, which was very useful but I ran into some trouble and couldn't easly change the code.

-It takes as input the tree and mutation files that AMY-TREE uses.
+But this code takes as input the tree and mutation files that AMY-TREE uses.

 I tested the code against what AMY-TREE produced and it was broadly consistent.
 I checked by hand discrepant samples and preferred my results.